d3b-center/hope-cohort-analysis/analyses/molecular-subtyping-HGG/README.md

 ### Standard of HGG molecular subtype

-1. If there was an _H3-3A_ K28M, _H3C2_ K28M, _H3C3_ K28M, _H3C14_ K28M, _H3-3A_ K28I, _H3C2_ K28I, _H3C3_ K28I or _H3C14_ K28I mutation -> `DMG, H3K28`
+1. If there was an _H3-3A_ K28M, _H3C2_ K28M, _H3C3_ K28M, _H3C14_ K28M, _H3-3A_ K28I, _H3C2_ K28I, _H3C3_ K28I or _H3C14_ K28I mutation -> `DMG, H3K28`.
-2. If there was an _H3-3A_ G35V or G35R mutation -> `HGG, H3 G35`
+2. If there was an _H3-3A_ G35V or G35R mutation -> `HGG, H3 G35`.
-3. If there was an _IDH1_ R132 mutation -> `HGG, IDH`
+3. If there was an _IDH1_ R132 mutation -> `HGG, IDH`.
-4. All other samples that did not meet any of these criteria were marked as `HGG, H3 wildtype` if there was no canonical histone variant the DNA sample, the methylation classification subtype if present, or else `HGG, To be classified`
+4. If high-confidence methylation classification suggested one of the subtypes above (e.g. K28) --> `DMG, H3 K28`.
 5. In `Hope-GBM-histologies_base.tsv`, column `pathology_free_text_diagnosis` contains `infant type hemispheric glioma` or `cns_methylation_subclass` == "IHG" -> `IHG`
     1. If there was a _NTRK_ fusion -> `IHG, NTRK-altered`
     2. If there was a _ROS1_ fusion -> `IHG, ROS1-altered`
     3. If there was a _ALK_ fusion -> `IHG, ALK-altered`
     4. If there was a _MET_ fusion -> `IHG, MET-altered`
-    5. If there was no fusion -> `IHG, To be classified` based on IHG methylation classification and sample clinical report in the `pathology_diagnosis_free_text` stated as `infant type hemispheric glioma`
+    5. If there was no fusion -> `IHG, To be classified` based on IHG methylation classification and sample clinical report in the `pathology_diagnosis_free_text` stated as `infant type hemispheric glioma`.
 6. Either in `Hope-GBM-histologies_base.tsv`, column `pathology_free_text_diagnosis` contains `malignant pxa", "pleomorphic xanthoastrocytoma`, `anaplastic pleomorphic xanthoastrocytoma with braf p.val600glu mutation, who grade iii`, `anaplastic pleomorphic xanthoastrocytoma, who grade 3`
 **or**
 `methylation_subclass == "PXA"`,
 **and**
-have _BRAF_ mutation or other MAPK pathway gene alteration, combined with homozygous deletion of _CDKN2A_ and/or _CDKN2B_. -> "PXA"
+have _BRAF_ mutation or other MAPK pathway gene alteration, combined with homozygous deletion of _CDKN2A_ and/or _CDKN2B_. -> "PXA".
+7. All samples that did not meet any of these criteria were marked as `HGG, H3 wildtype` (i.e. there was no canonical histone variant the DNA or methylation classification subtype).
+8. Remaining samples with no DNA or methylation were categorized as `HGG, To be classified`.

 **TP53 status**
 Based on the results from `tp53_nf1_score` module, if `tp53_altered` is either `activated` or `loss`, add `TP53` after molecular subtype; otherwise, molecular subtype keep as it is.